Details

 Unlike typical carousel horses designed for public amusement, this example is carved with equal attention to both sides and features carved wooden eyes rather than inset glass.
 These details strongly suggest it was intended as a stationary display piece or special commission rather than a working carousel figure.
 The use of tiger oak further supports this, as its weight and density would have made it impractical for a rotating mechanism.
 It was likely created for a permanent installation, possibly as a showroom model or for a private interior, showcasing the skill of a master carver.

 The result is a rare and visually compelling object that functions as both sculpture and statement piece.
 Its substantial presence and balanced form make it well-suited for placement in an entry hall, gallery setting, or as a focal point within a large interior.
-More than a relic of amusement history, this carousel horse represents a moment when craftsmanship, artistry, and material quality converged, offering a lasting example of American design from the early twentieth century.
+More than a relic of amusement history, this carousel horse represents a moment when craftsmanship, artistry, and material quality converged, offering a lasting example of early-twentieth-century American design.

 DIMENSIONS for the horse without the pole: 38 inches high, 9 inches deep, 47 inches wide